tamiko/mm/README.md

   preserved.

 * Similarly, the library might use `:MM:t` internally.
-  Thus, when calling a library subroutine - even a non `G`-variant` - the contents of `:MM:t` might not be preserved.
-(Subroutines try to preserve the contents of `:MM:t`, though).
+  Thus, when calling a library subroutine - even a non `G`-variant - the contents of `:MM:t` might not be preserved.
+(Subroutines generally try to preserve the contents of `:MM:t`, though).

 Global register usage